Cappl1/CMVRA/README.md

 ### Fine-tuning CLIP-ViP Models

 Example configurations for fine-tuning CLIP-ViP models can be found in the `/Thesis/VIP/src/configs` directory.
 Look for files with "retrieval" in the name.
+The corresponding dataset files can be found in all_dataset_files_copy/CLIPVIP_Datasets

 ### Multi-Modal Alignments